We used to fly a Cessna 172 recreationally out of

 Inside Port Hardy Airport (CYZT) Northern Vancouver Island BC Canada

-50. I did take off 30 minutes before sunrise, at about
+50. We did take off 30 minutes before sunrise, at about

 morning.
-The first ten minutes or so was good, and then I saw fog
+The first ten minutes or so went well, but then the fog

-forming below me and starting to obscure the ground.
-So, I returned back
+appeared below the aircraft, and started to obscure the ground.
+So, we returned back

 this DeHavilland Otter (C-FITS) seaplane of Pacific Coastal Airlines.